Porsha Williams On ‘RHOA’ Betrayal: Is She Sending Phaedra A Message Through Ad?

 “Get rid of Toxic waste today with ‘The Dump’, you can cleanse your body to dump all the waste and extra pounds!
 Porsha Williams #BodiedByPorsha Link in Bio #RHOA #RoadToABetterMe,” Porsha Williams revealed in a sponsored ad on Instagram.

 Since the reunion special on Sunday, Porsha Williams hasn’t said anything on social media about what is going on in her life.
 Many fans of The Real Housewives of Atlanta are wondering if they are indeed friends these days, but Phaedra and Porsha haven’t said anything.
-They are both keeping silent and one can imagine they are working through their issues.
-These ladies have revealed that it is tough to relive the reunion specials and more questions may have surfaced as a result of the reunion airing on Bravo.
+They are both keeping silent, and one can imagine they are working through their issues.
+These ladies have revealed that it is tough to relive the reunion specials, and more questions may have surfaced as a result of the reunion airing on Bravo.
 And it sounds like fans of the show had plenty of things to say.

 Phaedra Parks And Porsha Williams Are No Longer … https://t.co/ev2GHSoslh